Plasma therapy only in early stage, not approved for COVID-19 so far: Govt

 According to the reports, once a patient who had the virus and recovered from the jaws of death, that patient develops antibodies that would stay in their blood waiting to fight the same virus again.
 By injecting those antibodies to another person with the disease, the antibodies would recognise the virus and begins to attack the virus.

-Menahilw in Delhi, the first patient to be administered convalescent plasma therapy has fully recovered and has been discharged with a promising prognosis.
+Meanwhile, in Delhi, the first patient to be administered convalescent plasma therapy has fully recovered and has been discharged with a promising prognosis.